Antarctica Whale Watching

 - Meals ashore

-- Travel Insurance (highly recommended - SAVE 20% when purchased with your expedition)
+- Travel Insurance (highly recommended - SAVE 20% on nib Insurance when purchased with your expedition)

 - Excess baggage charges and all items of a personal nature such as laundry, bar, beverage charges and telecommunication charges